We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Practicing yoga and eating ginger are just a few approaches that may help to regulate periods.
 Still, it’s worth talking with a healthcare professional to determine the underlying cause, especially if you experience additional symptoms.

 A menstrual cycle is counted from the first day of a period to the first day of the next.
-The average menstrual cycle is 28 days, but this can vary from woman to woman, and month to month (1).
+The average menstrual cycle is 28 days, but

-Your periods are still considered regular if they come every 24 to 38 days (2).
+Your periods are still considered regular if they come every 24 to 38 days.
 Your periods are considered irregular if the time between periods keeps changing and your periods come earlier or later.

 Treatment depends on finding out what’s causing your irregular periods, but there are remedies you can try at home to get your cycle back on track.
-Read on to discover 8 science-backed home remedies for irregular periods.
+Read on to discover eight science-backed home remedies for irregular periods.

 1. Practice yoga